YouAreDreaming/EldenRingAHK/README.md

 Gestures
 - One key gestures

+Configuration GUI
+- Can assign keybindings and config settings using CTRL-ALT-SHIFT-A

+Debug GUI
+- Can have a text overlay for debug messages using CTRL-ALT-SHIFT-D

 The goal is not to provide a cheat interface rather functions that can reduce the number of keys and repeat keys for actions to reduce hand fatigue for the player making the